nikcleju/DSP_Course/Labs/Test/LabTest.md

 - Do convolutions of vectors with `conv()`

-- Compute Fourier transform (DFT) of a vector, compute and display the modulus and the phase of the Fourier transform
+- Compute the Discrete Fourier transform (DFT) of a vector, compute and display the modulus and the phase of the Fourier transform

 - Implement a system in Simulink based on the equation

   - Also apply some input, visualize the output
   - Apply an impulse and visualize the impulse response

-- Test linearity and time-invariance of systems in Simulink
+- Test linearity ~~and time-invariance~~ of systems in Simulink

-- Design a low-pass/high-pass etc filter with `fdatool` and implement it in Simulink (Lab 11)
+- Design a low-pass/high-pass etc. filter with `fdatool` GUI, and implement it in Simulink (Lab 11)

 - Design an oscillator with a prescribed frequency, and implement it in Simulink (Lab 11)

 # Template Subjects